-The subjects comprise an extended cottage occupying a rural locality where the surrounding area is a mixture of a residential and agricultural nature.
-Locally there are limited facilities available with the main facilities available in nearby Alford.
-The whole site extends to around thirteen acres including grazing paddocks and a converted steading providing extra accommodation and storage.
+The subjects comprise a detached bungalow set within a site extending to approximately five acres in a rural locality where the surrounding area is a mixture of a residential and agricultural nature.
+Locally there are limited facilities available with the main facilities available in nearby Inverurie.

-At the time of inspection, the property was found to be in a condition consistent with its age and type with general maintenance works required.
+At the time of inspection, the property was found to be in a condition consistent with its age and type with only general maintenance works required.
+Elements of the electrical and heating system are of an older style and it is recommended that these be inspected by reputable trades with upgrading works carried out as required.